Working together: Sets of twins share careers in health care

 While having identical twins “just happens,” Westman says, once fraternal twins present in a family, the odds of having additional fraternal twins can increase to one in 30.
 Fraternal twins are more likely to occur in mothers who are 35 or older, women who recently have stopped taking oral contraceptives and women who take hormones to help them ovulate because of infertility.

-Before we meet several twins working at the Wexner Medical Center, let’s look at some other facts about them:
+Before we meet several twins working at the Ohio State Wexner Medical Center, let’s look at some other facts about them:

 - Identical twins have fingerprints that are about 95 percent identical.